Kellenerskine/nix-dot-files/README.md

 -Files in "dot-config" belong in ~/.config

--Files in "etc-nixos" belong in /etc/nixos -alternatively, you can put the .nix file anywhere and point to it when rebuilding
+-Files in "etc-nixos" belong in /etc/nixos (alternatively, you can put the .nix file anywhere and point to it when rebuilding)

   ``nixos-rebuild switch -I nixos-config=<path to file>``